 Visit the charming village of Shirakawa-go and understand what gassho-zukuri architectural style is.
 In Takayama, transport yourself back to the 15th Century Japan as you watch thousands of people in costumes, traditional music performances, and wonderfully ornate floats parading through town.
 See how impressive mother nature is at Hakone and Mt.
 Fuji.

 Lastly, get yourself back to the 21st century in Tokyo visiting fashionable and diverse shopping districts.
-Here, you'll get one more chance to explore world famous attractions in Tokyo like the bustling streets of Shibuya, Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, the historical Imperial Palace, and the record-breaking Tokyo Tower.
+Here, you'll get one more chance to explore world famous attractions in Tokyo like the bustling streets of Shibuya, Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, drive by the historical Imperial Palace, and take in the view from the record-breaking Tokyo Skytree’s main observation deck.
 Learn how to make your own sushi with a professional sushi chef and savor your delicious creations.
 This tour let you travel through time and experience the culture, traditions, and architecture that are distinctively Japanese.

 |Start Date||End Date||Twin/Triple||Start City||End City||Style||Compare||Status|